US STOCKS-Wall Street closes higher on signs of economic recovery

 At the beginning of his two-day testimony before Congress, Federal Reserve Chairman Jerome Powell said, “Until the public is confident that the disease is contained, a full recovery is unlikely.”

+All 11 major sectors of the S&P 500 ended the session well in the black, with energy and healthcare leading the charge.

+The upbeat retail sales data helped push S&P 500’s Retail index 2.3% higher, led by Nordstrom Inc and Kohls Corp, which surged by 12.9% and 9.0%, respectively.

-Much stronger than expected homebuilder sentiment helped home improvement retailer Home Depot Inc provide one of the biggest boost to the blue-chip Dow.
+Much stronger than expected homebuilder sentiment data helped home improvement retailer Home Depot Inc provide among the biggest boosts to the blue-chip Dow.
+Its shares rose 3.6%.